German parliament less willing to help Greece, Merkel ally says

 On Monday, Greek Prime Minister Alexis Tsipras hailed the decisive role “little Greece” was playing in reshaping Europe and promised Athens would not cave in to demands that it extend its international bailout “no matter how much” German Finance Minister Wolfang Schaeuble asked for it.

-Schauble has said that if Greece did not want a new aid program “then that’s it”.
+Schauble has said that if Greece did not want a new aid programme “then that’s it”.
+(Writing by Caroline Copley; Editing by Louise Ireland)